Congressman Nunes drops $150 million lawsuit against bankrupt McClatchy Company

-The lawsuit focuses on an exposé The Bee published May 23, 2018, about a yacht party in which Napa Valley wine investors took cocaine.
+The April 2019 lawsuit focuses on an exposé The Bee published in May 2018, about a yacht party in which Napa Valley wine investors took cocaine.
 Nunes claims that the story was defamatory because it implied that he was involved in the cocaine and sex worker-fueled party.
 The article does not state that Nunes was present, but it does name him as a partial investor in the company.

 “The Defendants in this case abandoned the role of journalist, and chose to leverage their considerable power to spread falsehoods and to defame the Plaintiff for political and financial gain.”